Labiaplasty (Labia Reduction Surgery)

 Your plastic surgeon will likely suggest that you stop taking certain medications, including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) and blood thinners, all of which can increase bleeding risk.

-Certain herbal remedies may also increase bleeding risk.
-Just because a product or preparation is "all-natural" does not mean it is safe.
-For example, vitamin E, omega-3 fatty acids, green tea and gingko biloba all may increase bleeding risk during and after surgery.
+Certain herbal remedies, including vitamin E, omega-3 fatty acids, green tea and ginkgo biloba, also may increase bleeding risk during and after surgery.

-Do not have sexual intercourse the night before the surgery.
+Do not have sexual intercourse the night before your labiaplasty surgery.

 The Labiaplasty Procedure

-After an initial consultation and thorough review of your medical history, your surgeon will schedule the vaginoplasty procedure.
-It usually requires a local anesthetic and is done on an outpatient basis.
-The actual surgery takes about two hours.
+Labiaplasty is usually performed with a local anesthetic on an outpatient basis.
+The surgery takes about two hours.

 Recovery